LEGAL

 • information from reporting agencies and state and federal government agencies, such as state motor vehicle departments;

-• information from other sources, such as medical or health care providers and other third parties with which you or we maintain a relationship;
+• information from other sources, such as medical or health care providers and other third parties with which you or we maintain a relationship including credit reference agencies, vetting and data validation agencies, advisory service providers, insurers, underwriters, reinsurers, other insurance brokers, business partners;

-• passive tracking information from our websites or the Internet, including information obtained through the use of internet “cookies.”
+• passive tracking information from our websites or the Internet, including information obtained through the use of internet “cookies” as detailed in the “Cookie Notice and Notice of Other Web Technologies” of our U.S. Privacy Policy; and

 Personal Information as defined under the CCPA does not include: